bmorelli25/Become-A-Full-Stack-Web-Developer/README.md

   * [The Complete Guide to Bootcamps](https://www.reddit.com/r/cscareerquestions/comments/506myw/the_complete_guide_to_bootcamps/)
   * Self Study - My programming notes.
 275 Pages of Content [[Updated Reddit Link]](https://www.reddit.com/r/learnprogramming/comments/5opg9k/my_programming_notes_275_pages_summaries_of/) [[Original Reddit Link]](https://www.reddit.com/r/learnprogramming/comments/4iewun/my_programming_notes_141_pages_summaries_of/)
 * Paid
   * [The Web Developer Bootcamp by Colt Steele](https://goo.gl/qTzEtx).
-This is the only paid resource on this document.
-I include it because it is worth its weight in gold.
-Inexpensive (less than $50) and one of the best resources out there.
+I include this paid course because it because it is worth its weight in gold.
+Inexpensive (less than $20) and one of the best resources out there.
 If you're going to buy one course, buy this one.

 ---
 ### Learn HTML